Stay At Home Adventures for Your Family

 - Try your hand at hand lettering!
 Now this isn’t something the entire family does…it’s more something my daughter and I have found to be fun!
 (Need some more inspo?
 Check out our fave Maghon from All She Wrote Notes.)

 - Make a family scrapbook from your last vacation.
+Get your kids involved in preserving family memories!

 - Have an art show.
 Dig out those colors, paints, and other art supplies and get creative.
 Display everyone’s art pieces and award first, second, and third place winners.